unicode-org/conformance/README.md

 * `exec_summary.json`: contains summarized results for each pair (executor, icu version) in a graphical form.
 Contains links to details for each test pair.

-* subdirectory for each executor, each containing verification of the tested icu versions, e.g., `node/`, `rust/`, etc.
+* a subdirectory for each executor, each containing verification of the tested ICU versions, e.g., `node/`, `rust/`, etc.

-Under each executor, one or more ICU version files are created, each containing:
+Under each executor, one or more ICU version directories are created, such as `icu76`.
+Each ICU version contains data for the detailed report:

 * `verfier_test_report.html` - for showing results to a user via a web server